 Removing the audit trial would have no effect on QuickBooks.
-It also helps you in managing your data files that lets your QuickBooks program run smoothly.
+It also helps you in managing your data files which lets your QuickBooks program run smoothly.

 How do Business owners use the Audit Trail Report on a Regular Basis?

-Audit Trail report mainly used by the business owner on a regular basis for two reasons:
+Audit Trail report is mainly used by the business owner on a regular basis for two reasons:

 ● As a training tool: It helps you to find where a large number of transactions removed or changed appear within the study.

 ● As a control tool: The owner will search the list of users and transactions processed quickly to make sure that they access only the transactions to which they have been approved.